opensearch-project/documentation-website/_search-plugins/ubi/ubi-dashboard-tutorial.md

 {: .note}

-However, this visualization is not exactly what you're looking for.
+The resulting visualization may not be exactly what you're looking for.
 The `message` field is updated on every event---not only query/search events---and can be used in any way the client developer decides to use it.
-As a result, it can contain error messages, debug messages, click information, and other data.
+As a result, it can contain error messages, debug messages, click information, and other unwanted data.
 To view only search terms on query events, you need to add a filter to your visualization.
 Since the developer provided a `message_type` of `QUERY` for each search event, you can filter on that message type to isolate the specific users' searches.
 To do this, select **Add filter** and then select **QUERY** in the **Edit filter** panel, as shown in the following image.
 ![Word Cloud]({{site.url}}{{site.baseurl}}/images/ubi/tag_cloud2.png "Word Cloud")